Comfort and Anesthesia

 Dr. Loetscher is Board-Certified to Administer General Anesthesia

-Dr. Loetscher received his training in anesthesia at the Ohio State University.
+Dr. Loetscher received his training in anesthesia at Ohio State University.
 Their program is world renowned for its advanced training in anesthesia for oral & maxillofacial surgeons.
 Dr. Loetscher also received his board certification in anesthesia by the American Board of Dental Anesthesiologists.

 What type of anesthesia is performed at Atlanta Oral and Maxillofacial Surgery?